razvanbrb/app-theme/development-strategy.md

-For this pages I used the same template page from home page Added the same tags  for above for about, services, and contact pages I have delet showcase and furtures sections
+For this pages I used the same template page from home page Added the same tags  for above for about, services, and contact pages I have delete showcase and futures sections

 ### CSS